1. Gautama Buddha was born in __________.

 Explanation: It specialized in Vajrayana Buddhism.

-60. The university of Vallabhi (Gujarat) was famous for:
+60. The university of Vallabhi (Gujarat) was famous for__________.

 A) Vedic learning